brontosaurusrex/brontosaurusrex.github.io/_posts/2017-03-26-how-to-find-all-files-containing-specific-text-on-linux.md

     i stands for ignore case (optional in your case).
     R stands for recursive.
     l stands for "show the file name, not the result itself".
-    . stands for starting at the root of your machine.
+    . stands for start directory